-It has three major components: the core, themes, and plugins.
+There are three major components: the core, themes, and plugins.

 The core code contains all the default functionality that makes up the WordPress content management system.
-This includes everything from the admin backend to functions like scheduling posts, password strength checking, allowing the creation of users, and so on.
+This includes everything from the admin backend, to functions like scheduling posts, password strength checking, allowing the creation of users, and so on.

 While the core is responsible for the backend of a website and how it operates, themes are responsible for the front-end and how websites look and feel.
 We use the WordPress admin to create posts, pages, and other site content, but exactly how our posts and pages are displayed to visitors is up to the theme.
 This gives you considerable power over your website.
-You might want to install and activate pre-built themes or break out of the box completely and go your own way with custom designs.
+You might want to install and activate pre-built themes, or break out of the box completely and go your own way with custom designs.

 The simplest way to describe plugins is that they provide additional functionality to WordPress.
 To make this happen, a plugin may modify the backend and/or the front-end of a website.
 A plugin that adds a Tweet button for Twitter is a good example.
-It would probably create a new settings page in the backend admin menu where you could set up some default options for a user’s tweet and it would also add itself to the front-end of a website, most likely displaying under a post.
+It would probably create a new settings page in the backend admin menu, where you could set up some default options for a user’s tweet; it would also add itself to the front-end of a website, most likely displaying under a post.

 Areas of Development

-As far as WordPress development goes, you can develop any of the three major components above in addition to standalone applications with the help of the new REST API, but more on that in a moment.
+As far as WordPress development goes, you can develop any of the three major components above, in addition to standalone applications―with the help of the new REST API―but more on that in a moment.